A Kernel Theory of Modern Data Augmentation: Additional Experiment Details and Results

-For all experiments, we use the MNIST dataset and test three representative augmentations: rotations between $-15$ and $15$ degrees, random crops of up to 64\% of the image area, and Gaussian blur.
-We explore our approximation for kernel classifier models, using either an RBF kernel with random Fourier features~\cite{rahimi2007random} or a learned LeNet neural network~\cite{lecun1998gradient} as our base feature map.
-We plot the mean and standard deviation over 10 runs.
-In Figure~\ref{fig:generalization}, we include the results using LeNet.
+For all experiments, we use the MNIST and CIFAR-10 dataset and test three representative augmentations: rotations between $-15$ and $15$ degrees, random crops of up to 64\% of the image area, and Gaussian blur.
+We explore our approximation for kernel classifier models, using either an RBF kernel with 10000 random Fourier features~\citep{rahimi2007random} or a learned LeNet neural network~\citep{lecun1998gradient} as our base feature map.
+The RBF kernel bandwidth is chosen by computing the kernel alignment, as in Section~\ref{subsec:kernel_alignment}.
+We optimize the models using stochastic gradient descent, with learning rate $0.01$, momentum $0.9$, batch size 256, running for 15 epochs.
+We explicitly transform the images and add them to the dataset.

+We validate two claims: (i) the approximate objectives are close to the true objective, and (ii) training on approximate objectives give similar models to training on the true objective.